-The Deputy City Treasurer, Revenue, has delegated the authority to receive an application and make a determination for the cancellation, reduction, or refund of payment in lieu of taxes levied in the year in respect of which the application is made and may be made by any person in the circumstances described in subsection 357 (1).
+The Deputy City Treasurer, Revenue, has delegated authority to receive an application and make a determination for the cancellation, reduction, or refund of payment in lieu of taxes levied in the year in respect of which the application is made and may be made by any person in the circumstances described in subsection 357 (1).

-Payment in lieu of taxes means an amount that a local municipality is eligible to receive in lieu of taxes in a year in respect of real property that is exempt from taxation under the Assessment Act, where the amount is equal to the taxes for municipal or for municipal and school purposes that would have been payable in respect of that real property in that year if the real property had been taxable
+Payment in lieu of taxes means an amount that a local municipality is eligible to receive in lieu of taxes in a year in respect of real property that is exempt from taxation under the Assessment Act, where the amount is equal to the taxes for municipal or for municipal and school purposes that would have been payable in respect of that real property in that year if the real property had been taxable.

 The municipal tax portion of these adjustments is budgeted annually under Property Tax Remissions.
-In 2022, under this section \$359,823.83 in Payments In Lieu of Taxes (PILTs) were cancelled, reduced, or refunded.
+In 2024, \$82,447 in Payments In Lieu of Taxes (PILTs) were cancelled, reduced, or refunded.

-Section 358 - Cancellation, refund, or reduction of taxes due to clerical errors in the preparation of the assessment roll levied for an overcharge because of any gross or manifest error in the preparation of the assessment roll.
+Section 358 - Cancellation, refund, or reduction of taxes due to clerical errors in the preparation of the assessment roll

+The Deputy City Treasurer, Revenue, has delegated authority to receive an application and make a determination for the cancellation, reduction or refund of taxes levied for an overcharge because of any gross or manifest error in the preparation of the assessment roll.
 This would be an error of fact, which may include but is not limited to, clerical errors, the transposition of figures or typographical errors, but not an error in judgment in making the assessment upon which the taxes have been levied.